Recompose: Origins

-Spade was raised in rural New Hampshire by a family who wasn't religious, but found spirituality in nature.
+Recompose founder Spade was raised in rural New Hampshire by a family who wasn't religious, but found spirituality in nature.

 Considering her own mortality Spade wanted more options that were less toxic, environmentally and economically friendly, and options that allowed family and friends to participate in the care of their loved one.
 She formulated early ideas about the possibility of human recomposition but when she learned about the practice of livestock mortality composting, she began work to create the same option for humans.

 Katrina Spade was awarded the Echoing Green Climate Fellowship for this work in 2014.

 Urban Death Project

 Urban Death Project was founded in 2014.

 It formed a partnership with Western Carolina University's Forensic Anthropology Department.

-Urban Death Project's Kickstarter Campaign raises $91,000 from over 1200 Backers in 2015.
+Urban Death Project's Kickstarter Campaign raised $91,000 from over 1200 Backers in 2015.

-Research began in 2016 with Washington State University's Soil Science Department led by Lynne-Carpenter Boggs, PhD, Associate Professor of Sustainable and Organic Agriculture.

-The architecture firm Olson Kundig has introduced a design intensive and law students at Wake Forest University school of law - led by professor Tanya Marsh - examine the legal hurdles.
+Research began in 2016 with Washington State University's Soil Science Department led by Lynne-Carpenter Boggs, PhD, Associate Professor of Sustainable and Organic Agriculture., while law students at Wake Forest University school of law examined the legal hurdles.

-In 2017 Urban Death Project's Western Carolina University Forensic Anthropology partnership was featured in Caitlin Doughty's bestseller From Here to Eternity; Traveling the World to Find the Good Death, published by W.W.
-Norton and Company.
+In 2017 Urban Death Project's Western Carolina University Forensic Anthropology partnership was featured in Caitlin Doughty's bestseller From Here to Eternity; Traveling the World to Find the Good Death.

 In 2017 the non-profit Urban Death Project dissolved and Recompose (a benefit corporation) was founded.

-Recompose

-Recompose starting accepting bodies for human composting in December 2020.